List of WLAN channels: India

+Low-power indoor (LPI)

+For indoor use only.
+Maximum EIRP of 30 dBm and maximum PSD of 11 dBm/MHz.

+Very-low-power outdoor (VLP)

+For indoor and outdoor use.
+Maximum EIRP of 14 dBm and maximum PSD of 1 dBm/MHz.

 United Kingdom

-Since July 2020, the UK's Ofcom permitted unlicensed use of the lower 6 GHz band (5945 to 6425 MHz, corresponding to the US U-NII-5 band) by Low Power indoor and Very Low Power indoor and mobile Outdoor device.
+Since July 2020, the UK's Ofcom permitted unlicensed use of the lower 6 GHz band (5945 to 6425 MHz, corresponding to the US U-NII-5 band) by Low Power indoor (max 250 mW and 12.6mW/MHz EIRP) and Very Low Power indoor and mobile Outdoor device.

 Australia

 In April 2021, Australia's ACMA opened consultations for the 6 GHz band.
 The lower 6 GHz band (5925 to 6425 MHz, corresponding to the US U-NII-5 band) was approved for 250 mW EIRP indoors and 25 mW outdoors on March 4, 2022.
 From 1 October 2025 the approved range was increased by 160 MHz to 5925–6585 MHz, allowing for an additional 160 MHz / 320 MHz channel in the 6 GHz band for Wi-Fi use.
 The ACMA intends to allocate the 6585–7100 MHz portion of the band to mobile telephony use, but is delaying that allocation while it monitors spectrum arrangements in other major markets that drive the manufacturing of mobile network equipment, potentially allowing for additional spectrum to be allocated to Wi-Fi at a later date.

 This is in line with the following ACMA decisions on the future of the upper 6 GHz spectrum in Australia published in the December 2024 consultation outcomes paper: